braintripping/cljs-live/README.md

 Package ClojureScript dependencies for the self-hosted compiler.

-**Status:** Partly working.
+**Status:** Alpha, partly working.

 **Requirements:** [Planck](planck-repl.org) (I'm using master)

+### Usage

+1. Make sure dependencies are on your `lein classpath`.
+Eg/ put your deps in `project.clj` and run `lein deps`.
+2. Edit `live-deps.clj`, or create another file of the same format.
+3. Run `scripts/bootstrap.cljs --live-deps <your-dep-file>`, and include the output file in your webpage.
+4. Have a look at `cljs-live.compiler` and pay special attention to `load-fn` and `preload-caches!`.

+The `bundle.sh` script loads npm dependencies via `lein-npm`, copies `deps.cljs` to `opts.clj` as required for Planck to find foreign-libs correctly, creates all dep bundles listed in the file provided by `--live-deps`, and builds this example project.

-### Instructions
+### live-deps file format

-Put your dependences in `project.clj`, run `lein deps`, and edit `live-ns.edn` to include the deps you want to use in a self-hosted environment.

-Then run `./build.sh`.
-The following files will be created:

-`resources/public/js/compiled/cljs_live_cache.js`

-- created by `scripts/bootstrap.cljs`
-- a cache of compiled javascript source files, foreign libs, and analysis caches to be loaded by the self-hosted compiler

-`resources/public/js/compiled/cljs_live.js`

- - created by `scripts/build.clj`
- - a regular ClojureScript build
- - look in `cljs-live.compiler` to see the load-function that reads from the cache, enabling ordinary `(ns..)` and `(require..)` expressions
+The file should contain a list of maps.
+Each entry represents an output file which will contain javascript source and analysis caches for the required namespaces.
+Entries in each map will be run in the body of an `ns` expression, except for:

+ - `:require-cache` lists namespaces for which **only** the analysis cache (not compiled source) will be bundled.
+ - `:output-to` is the destination path for the emitted javascript.

 Open index.html to view.

 ### Limitations

 - Does not package goog.* requirements
+- Libraries that cannot be loaded by Planck are not packaged correctly (eg. Sablono)
+- cljs.js foreign libs are not included